L\'evy distributed fluctuations in the living cell cortex

-We used a poly(dimethylsiloxane) (PDMS) mPAD device platform \cite{shi2019dissecting, shi2021pervasive, shi2022methods} consisting of 1.8 $\mu$m diameter microposts on hexagonal lattices with center-to-center spacing 4 $\mu$m.
-The micropost heights were varied from 9.1 to 5.7 $\mu$m, providing effective spring constants for small lateral deflections $k$ of 5.5--22.3 nN/$\mu$m \cite{fu2010mechanical}, corresponding to substrate stiffnesses 4.3--17 kPa \cite{weng2011synergistic}.
-The mPAD devices were functionalized to restrict cell adhesion to the micropost tops \cite{tan2003cells} (See SI Methods \cite{supplementary}).
+mPAD arrays are a well-established technique for quantifying cell mechanics and contractility \cite{tan2003cells, du2005force, sniadecki2007magnetic, geng2016review, wolfenson2016tropomyosin, fu2010mechanical}.
+A schematic of a cell on an mPAD array is shown in Fig.~\ref{fig:illustration}(a).
+Recently, we have demonstrated \cite{shi2019dissecting, shi2021pervasive, shi2022methods} that mPADs can be used to quantify cortical fluctuations with sub-nm precision.
+Building on this approach, for this study we used a poly(dimethylsiloxane) (PDMS) mPAD device platform \cite{shi2019dissecting, shi2021pervasive, shi2022methods} consisting of 1.8 $\mu$m diameter microposts on hexagonal lattices with center-to-center spacing 4 $\mu$m.
+Micropost heights of 9.1, 6.4, and 5.7 $\mu$m were used, providing effective spring constants for small lateral deflections $k$ of 5.5, 15.8 and 22.3 nN/$\mu$m \cite{fu2010mechanical}, corresponding to substrate stiffnesses 4.3, 12, and 17 kPa \cite{weng2011synergistic}.
+(We will refer to these as `low' (L), `medium' (M) and `high' (H) stiffness substrates.)
+The mPAD devices were functionalized to restrict cell adhesion to the micropost tops \cite{tan2003cells} (See SI Methods \cite{supplementary}.)

-NIH 3T3 fibroblasts (ATCC), human embryonic kidney (HEK) cells (ATCC), human bone osteosarcoma epithelial cells (U2OS), and primary neonatal rat cardiac fibroblasts (CFs) were cultured and seeded on the mPADs as described previously \cite{shi2021pervasive}.
-Cardiac myofibroblasts (CMFs) were produced from the CFs by treatment with TGF-$\beta$1 \cite{shi2021pervasive} prior to seeding.
-Bright field videos of individual cells, of duration 30 minutes, were recorded at 10 frames per second (fps) or 100 fps (HEK and U2OS cells only) \cite{shi2019dissecting, shi2022methods} (See SI Methods \cite{supplementary}).
+NIH 3T3 fibroblasts (ATCC), human embryonic kidney (HEK) cells (ATCC), human bone osteosarcoma epithelial cells (U2OS, gift from T. Schroer, JHU), and primary neonatal rat cardiac fibroblasts (CFs) were cultured and seeded on the mPADs as described previously \cite{shi2021pervasive}.
+Cardiac myofibroblasts (MFs) were produced from the CFs by treatment with TGF-$\beta$1 \cite{shi2021pervasive} prior to seeding.
+Bright field videos of individual cells, of duration 30 minutes, were recorded at 10 frames per second (fps) or 100 fps (HEK and U2OS cells only) \cite{shi2019dissecting, shi2022methods} (See SI Methods \cite{supplementary}.).
 A previous study \cite{shi2019dissecting} suggests that the cortex is stiffer than the micropost spring, allowing us to interpret post deflections as cortical displacements rather than forces.
 While the posts' spring restoring force on the cortical displacements must limit the displacement amplitude, such effects have been shown to be small on the time scales studied here \cite{shi2019dissecting}.